 To minimize the impact on aquatic life, power plant operators install and maintain proven fish protection technologies at cooling water intake structures.
 The use of a particular technology depends on the species in the habitat, the geographic location of the plant, the kind of water body, and the design and operating characteristics of the plant.

 Some of these measures include physical barriers that prevent fish from entering the intake structure, such as stationary screens.
-These barriers are often equipped with flushing structures to free the fish if necessary and passageways for fish to return fish to their habitat.
-Collecting systems, such as traveling screens, gather smaller aquatic life and mature fish and transfer them to baskets for return transport.
+Traveling screens that move above the intake structure are equipped with flushing structures to free the fish.
+Then collection systems such as baskets gather the fish and transport them to a recovery pond, where canals enable them to return to their habitat.
 Diversion systems direct fish away from the intake structure and include angled screens or louver systems that alter flow direction and velocity.
 Behavioral deterrents involving light or sound are also effective.

 Wildlife and Habitat